veraison/docs/demo/cca/manual-end-to-end.md

 ## Creation of CCA Endorsements

-First create new Concise Module Identifiers (CoMID's) and use them in creating Concise Reference Integrity Manifests (CoRIM's) using reference templates located under `docs/demo/cca/prov-verif-e2e/data/templates` to provision them in Veraison Verification Service.
+First create new Concise Module Identifiers (CoMID's), then use them to create Concise Reference Integrity Manifests (CoRIM's) using reference templates located under `docs/demo/cca/prov-verif-e2e/data/templates` to provision them in Veraison Verification Service.

 More details about CoRIM and CoMID can be found [here](https://datatracker.ietf.org/doc/draft-ietf-rats-corim/)

 ### Initial Setup

-Do this ONLY if it is not done already:
+Do this **ONLY** if it is not done already:

-PLEASE NOTE: Setup instructions are same between PSA and CCA demonstration.
+> **Please Note**: Setup instructions are same between PSA and CCA demonstration.

-In a new bourne shell session
+In a new Bourne-compatible shell session

 ```shell
 export TOPDIR=$(pwd)